jerry4897/my_tensor/README.md

 below images are made by autoencoder.

 ## rnn_long_sentence.py
-### dataset : "if you want to build a ship, don't drum up people together to "
-###              "collect wood and don't assign them tasks and work, but rather "
-###            "teach them to long for the endless immensity of the sea."
+### dataset : "if you want to build a ship, don't drum up people together to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea."
 ### result : "g you want to build a ship, don't drum up people together to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea."